sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Practices/operas-method.md

 > [!WARNING]
 > The most common risk in this phase of the process is to over-analyze the situation.
 This anti-pattern is known
 > as _"[analysis paralysis](https://www.investopedia.com/terms/a/analysisparalysis.asp)"_ and is extremely detrimental to making progress.
-> Be
-> sure you only identify the minimal set of required resources you need to START progressing.
+> Be sure you only identify the minimal set of required resources you need to START progressing.
 You can always loop back, and search for
 > additional resources when they are needed.

+> [!NOTE]
 > An example: You wish to do the dishes, so you check that the dishwasher is not obviously broken.
 > Then you go around the house and gather all the dirty utensils and plates you can find.
 The preparation step ends with a pile of dirty
 > dishes on your kitchen counter.